Skip to content

 Creating macros in Vial

-Macros let you send multiple key presses by pressing a single key.
-They can do anything you want: type whole sentences, or repeat routine in-game actions.
+Macros allow you to send multiple key presses by pressing only one key.
+They can do anything you want: type whole sentences or repeat routine in-game actions

-In this tab you can view each available macro by clicking its number at the top of the interface.
-Up to 109 macros can be created.
+In this tab you can view each available macro by clicking its number at the top of the interface, and up to 109 macros can be created

 image

-In this example we’ll create macro M0 using the most common method: Add action, which manually adds an action to the list.
+In this example we will create macro M0 using the most common method, Add action, which manually adds an action to the list

 image

-You can also use Tap Enter (adds an Enter key press quickly) or Record macro (records a macro directly from the keyboard).
+You can also use Tap Enter, which adds an Enter key press right away, or Record macro, which records a macro directly from the keyboard

-Choose the Tap action (sends a single key press, or a chord), click +, and assign the A key.
+Choose the Tap action, which sends a single key press or a key combination, click +, and assign the A key

 image

-Click Add action again, choose Tap, click +, and assign the key — this time choose D.
+Click Add action again, choose Tap, click +, and assign a key, but this time choose D

-Actions are executed from top to bottom.
-Keep this in mind when building macros.
-If you need to reorder actions, use the up/down arrow buttons on the left side of the action you want to move.
+Macro actions run from top to bottom, so keep that in mind when creating macros.
+If you need to change the order of actions, use the up and down arrow buttons on the left side of the action you want to move

 image

-1. Add the remaining actions and save the result.
+1. Add the remaining actions to the macro and save the result

-Just like in step 3, add key presses S, S, J to the macro.
+Just like in step 3, add key presses S, S, J to our macro

 image